-This development of and single detached dwelling and associated future accessory structure(s) would be consistent with the character of the area which includes residential uses and uses accessory thereto.
+This development of and single detached dwelling would be consistent with the character of the area which includes residential uses and uses accessory thereto.
 Therefore, the proposed variance would represents an appropriate use of the land.

 Does the variance maintain the intent of the Official Plan?
-YES that the subject proposal would maintain the general intent and purpose of the Municipal Official Plan.
+YES

 The intent of the Official Plan through the Residential designation is to provide for a variety of dwellings and accessory buildings in the area.
-The dwelling and associated future accessory building(s) proposed would be for residential use, therefore planning staff find
+The dwelling would be for residential use, therefore planning staff find that the subject proposal would maintain the general intent and purpose of the Municipal Official Plan.